Notes

 Setting up push notification

 This section explains how to receive incoming calls on the Plivo Android SDK using Firebase.
-To receive an incoming call, you must:
+To receive an incoming call, you must:- Create a project on Firebase.

 - Register your app on Firebase.